 Repairing Your Firebox Isn’t a Problem for Our Team of Pros

 Refractory panels, refractory mortar, and refractory brick, while able to withstand years and years of use, aren’t meant to last forever.
-Eventually the stress and heat from your fireplace will cause cracking to form, after which both your safety and the efficiency of the appliance will be compromised.
+Eventually, the stress and heat from your fireplace will cause cracks to form, after which both your safety and the efficiency of the appliance will be compromised.

 Other times, moisture or creosote can wear things down in a hurry.
 And sometimes it’s the fault of the homeowner.
 If firewood is carelessly tossed into the firebox over and over again, hitting the panels throughout the process, this can be quite damaging.

-Regardless of the cause of firebox damage, the issues need to be addressed ASAP or your system won’t be safe for use.
+Regardless of the cause of firebox damage, the issues need to be addressed as soon as possible or your system won’t be safe for use.

 What exactly can happen if fires continue to be lit when your firebox is damaged?
 First of all, you’ll be more at risk for carbon monoxide exposure.
 This colorless, odorless, and very poisonous gas can enter your space without you even knowing, which is why both proper fireplace care, as well as carbon monoxide detectors, are something every homeowner should invest in.

 Cracks can also increase your risk of having a fire form in your home.
 If gaps are present in the firebox, any adjacent combustibles will be more prone to ignite, which will cause damage to your home and possible injury to anyone within it.